sescandor/DOTS/README.md

 * Initial client and server implementation.
 * Client can consume server messages.
 * Server can consume client messages.
-* (Needs to be merged to HEAD) Client can now generate heartbeats
+* Client can now generate heartbeats
-* (Needs to be merged to HEAD) Client can now process heartbeats from server.
+* Client can now process heartbeats from server.
-* (Needs to be merged to HEAD) Client shuts down channel if it determines that communication channel is lossy.
+* Client shuts down channel if it determines that communication channel is lossy.
+* Server can now generate heartbeats
+* Server can now process heartbeats from client.

 TODO:
-* Server to generate heartbeats
 * Implement "Mitigation Request Handling"
+* Fix SIGINT response issue

 Methods for testing:
 --------------------